Extended trigonometric Cherednik algebras and nonstationary Schr\"odinger equations with delta-potentials: Abstract

 \section{Abstract}

 We realize an extended version of the trigonometric Cherednik algebra as affine Dunkl operators involving Heaviside functions.
 We use the quadratic Casimir element of the extended trigonometric Cherednik algebra to define an explicit nonstationary Schr{\"o}\-din\-ger equation with delta-potential.
 We use coordinate Bethe ansatz methods to construct solutions of the nonstationary Schr{\"o}dinger equation in terms of generalized Bethe wave functions.
-It is shown that the generalized Bethe wave functions satisfy affine difference Knizhnik-Zamolodchikov equations in their spectral parameter.
-The relation to the vector valued root system analogs of the Lieb-Liniger model on the circle is indicated.
+It is shown that the generalized Bethe wave functions satisfy affine difference Knizhnik-Zamolodchikov equations as functions of in the momenta.
+The relation to the vector valued root system analogs of the quantum Bose gas on the circle with delta-function interactions is indicated.